uktrade/directory-tests/tests/periodic_tasks/geckoboard_updater/README.md

     * see ["Python Jira REST API client"](https://jira.readthedocs.io/en/latest/examples.html#http-basic) manual to understand how to use that token to authenticate

 Optional environment variables:
-* `GECKOBOARD_PUSH_URL` → Set it if you have a private instance of Geckoboard otherwise it will default to: `https://push.geckoboard.com/v1/send/`
+* `GECKOBOARD_PUSH_URL`: Set it if you have a private instance of Geckoboard otherwise it will default to: `https://push.geckoboard.com/v1/send/`

 ## Running